chickaroo/Bash_Workshop/2_bash_scripting_exercise.md

 `awk '{print $2 ": " $1}'`: Formats the final output nicely.

 Well that is a nice and short script, right?
 Being familiar with Bash commands can indeed make your life that much easier.

+TODO:

+Add How to Install WSL for Windows
+Add Intro to HPC Resources